 Working in developing countries has many challenges and surprises.
-The funding world of an NGO or charity is always challenging.
-In Namaste’s case, it has caused them to temporarily phase-down their operations.
+The funding world of an NGO or charity is one of these.
+In Namaste’s case, it as caused them to temporarily phase-down their operations.
 This in turn caused us to re-locate our microcredit activities.

 At the end of 2017, Open to Grow re-deployed its funds from Guatemala to Nicaragua.
 Interestingly, Nicaragua is where we first got our feet wet in microcredit.

 During the Guatemala phase-out period, we analyzed many possible MFI partners.
 Following negotiations and due diligence, we entered into a funding agreement with ADIM.
 We selected ADIM primarily because of its focus on poor women entrepreneurs.
 We began funding micro business loans with ADIM in November 2017.